microsoft/ExperimentTools/docs/xt/topics/creating_xt_services.rst

 The following steps illustrate how to create these services from the Azure Portal (https://portal.azure.com).
 We use default settings for service creation except where noted.

 .. note:: Your service names will differ from those shown below; ensure consistency with your service names, and note them down in case of mistakes.
-Even a single character being off in a service name entry is enough to keep the process from a successful conclusion.
+Even a single character being off in a service name entry is enough to keep the process from working.

 --------------------------------
 Create services template command